 Gary Graham Hughes, Executive Director After two years serving on EPIC’s Board of Directors, Gary assumed responsibilities as Executive Director of EPIC in 2011 with a deep understanding of EPIC’s program work and history, and a deep root in Humboldt County.

 Sharon Duggan, Staff Attorney EPIC’s long-time staff attorney, Sharon Duggan provides overall direction for EPIC’s judicial actions and takes the lead on most of the organization’s cases.
 She has practiced environmental law since 1982, with an emphasis on forestry regulation.

-Amber Jamieson, Office Manager Amber attended Humboldt State University where she earned a degree in Natural Resources Economics.
+Amber Jamieson, Online Organizer Amber attended Humboldt State University where she earned a degree in Natural Resources Economics.
 Through previous work with public agencies and private planning firms, she has worked on and applied many of the environmental, economic and community planning documents throughout the region.

 Natalynne Delapp, Development Director Natalynne has worked with EPIC since 2008, first as an intern through the Environmental Policy program at Humboldt State University, then as a Policy Advocate in Sacramento on EPIC’s behalf.
 More likely, you remember Natalynne for managing the campaign that successfully re-elected Paul Gallegos.

 Kimberly Baker, Public Land Advocate Kimberly has worked to defend Northern California’s national forests for over a decade, starting as Forest and Wildlife Protection Coordinator for the Klamath Forest Alliance.
 She has advocated protection of public lands for EPIC since 2007.
 Her efforts include tracking, commenting, ground-truthing and litigating projects.